W0rldwide/Ww0_Logic/README.md

 (Note: If you have any request & recommand for vulnerability analysis.)
-  -> write comment on issue side
+  -> write comment on issue side!